Preparing For Your First VisitFrequently Asked Questions

 - Are there any special needs related to language, culture and/or building accessibility?

 If you prefer corresponding via email, you can reach the Intake Coordinator at email@example.com.

 Please include the information above in your email, as well as any other questions/comments you may have.

 *If you are using an insurance benefit, we strongly recommend that you talk with your insurance company and/or your employer prior to your first appointment to gain a full understanding of your benefits.
+If you don’t feel comfortable calling, our staff can call on your behalf.
 (See below for further insurance considerations and questions.)

 Is there anything I need to bring on my first visit?

 In general, it is a good idea to come early for the first appointment, so you don’t feel too rushed.